rab175/311_Project/README.md

 ### Deliverables

-The deliverable for this project will be two components:
+For online students, the deliverables for this project consist of the following three components:

 1. A Jupyter notebook for a presentation.
   * The Jupyter notebook will have two components: